AustinCBYUi/DZXML_Editor/README.md

 2. Make sure there is a types.xml file in the directory.
 (Should be if you just downloaded it.)
 3. Double click the DZXML.py file, it will run the same way as the .exe file would.

-**The types files included are in separate files named Livona in Chernarus.
+**The types files included are in separate folders named Livona and Chernarus.
 Please drag whichever one you are using DIRECTLY to your directory containing the .exe or .py file.**

 ----------